 A highly readable compilation of the diverse commentaries on the Patanjali sutras

 Edwin Bryant is a yoga scholar and professor of the Hindu religion in America.
 His take on the Patanjali sutras is relatively different from the other commentators.
 For one, it is not unique or representative of his individual understanding of the philosophy of yoga.

 Instead, Bryant chooses some of the perplexing and abstruse ideas in the existing commentaries and presents them in a more readable or palatable manner.
 He does not sacrifice authenticity or seriousness on the altar of readability.
 The commentaries weave the ideas of other commentators that are referenced and explained.

 It is a thought-provoking (and lengthy) introduction to the history of yoga - not a book to ingest in one session, or even a dozen for that matter.
 You have to sip the writing slowly, contemplate it, and return for the next dose when you are ready.

-If you don't want to spend money or aren't inclined to order a paperback, you can listen to the audiobooks of our selections using Amazon Audible's free trial.
-It is also a great resource to find guided meditations, spiritual books, and yoga podcasts.
+If you don't want to spend money or aren't inclined to order a paperback, you can listen to the audiobooks of some of our selections using Amazon Audible's free trial.
+It is also a great resource to find guided meditations, spiritual books, and podcasts.

 Don't forget to subscribe to our newsletter for updates and follow us on Instagram for short but powerful content on yoga breathing and self-care.